The-Sycorax/DenaroWalletClient/README.md

         ---

         #### `decryptwallet`
-        **Overview**: The `decryptwallet` sub-command can either decrypt all entries in a wallet file, or selectivly decrypt specific entries based on a provided filter, and returns the decrypted data back to the console.
+        **Overview**: The `decryptwallet` sub-command can either decrypt all entries in a wallet file, or selectivly decrypt specific entries based on a provided filter, and return the decrypted data back to the console.

         *Note: An encrypted wallet is not required to use this sub-command.
 Therefore, it has been designed to also return data from wallets that are not encrypted.*